Our Team

 Julie Noblitt

 Julie Noblitt has always loved to move!
 After leaving competitive dancing, Julie found her niche as a runner, yogi, and fitness instructor with ACE, AFAA, & Les Mills certifications.
 Since beginning her career as a group fitness instructor in 2002, Julie has developed a passion for helping people set and achieve personal fitness goals.
-In 2015, Julie began performing with Asheville Aerial Arts.
-She has experience in Aerial Silks, Contortion, Duo Acro, and Adagio.
-By day, Julie is a middle school librarian.
-She finds joy in her two children, Lily and Jack, and her husband, Geoff.
+In 2015, Julie began performing as a circus artist.
+When her contortion coach asked her to sub a few classes at Empyrean in 2018, Julie fell in love and never looked back.
+One thing Julie loves about teaching at Empyrean is the way bodies vary and weaknesses become strengths in different circus disciplines.
+All bodies have strengths.

 Jessica Smith